 Ahead of the trip, I knew that neither of us really wanted to stand in that crowd for so long without basically being able to move, let alone eat, drink or use the restroom.
 Diapers didn’t interest us (don’t laugh, but this is how a lot of people do it!).

 Instead, we opted to book a hotel with a room view of the ball.
 Ours was a partial view, but it had one and we could go outside for a better view.
-The hotel was regular price except for December 31st.
+The hotel was decently priced (for the event going on) except for December 31st.
 In full disclosure, as you can imagine, that night isn’t cheap.
 I will say that if you really want to see the ball drop, but the crowd and the rules are keeping you from doing so, save up to book a hotel room with a view.
 It’s totally worth it!

 How The Afternoon Went